 If the iPhone was subjected to a fall on the water surface, then the hardware may have been damaged due to water and moisture trapped within it.
 All this causes the charging to not work properly.
 If such an incident happened, first dry the iPhone by keeping it in a closed sack of rice.
 This is a tried and tested formula to dry the moisture.

-At times, it may be the iPhone that took a fall.
-Probably the charging port side took a bad impact and the hardware underneath got damaged.
+At times, the iPhone may have fallen.
+The charging port side probably had a bad impact, damaging the hardware underneath.
 You can consider taking it to the Apple service center and getting it checked by professionals.

 Also Read- How Old is My iPhone?
 Find Out Your iPhone Age